InlandRevenue/GWS/Service - Push Notification/README.md

 	* IP Address and port number for a SFTP server
 	* SFTP Username and Password
 	* SFTP remote directory
-	* Public PGP key - used for payload encryption
+	* Public PGP key - used for payload encryption (See [openpgp.org](openpgp.org) for more information)

 * The On-boarding Team will provide a
-	* SSH Keys for SFTP
+	* SSH Keys for SFTP Public Key Authentication

 ## Products using this service:
 * [Income Tax](../Product%20-%20Income%20Tax/)